rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 **Why the Rule (Law)?**

 This policy ensures polling places are fair, safe, and nonpartisan.
 Poll workers, as community volunteers, are committed to maintaining a calm and neutral voting environment.

-**We Want You to Vote!**

-Please take a moment before you head out to check that you’re in “Election 2024 Style.”
-Thank you for your cooperation, and we look forward to seeing you at the polls!

 Should you have any questions, contact the Borough Clerk’s Office at 201-460-3001.